ibm-messaging/mq-golang/README.md

   export GOPATH=$HOME/gowork
 ```

-* If using a version of Go from after 2017, you must set environment variables to permit some compile/link flags.
+* On Linux, you must set environment variables to permit some compile/link flags.
 This is due to a security fix in the compiler.

 ```
 export CGO_LDFLAGS_ALLOW="-Wl,-rpath.*"